 - Eat a quality pre-race meal.
 Eat early, and then have a light snack before bed.

 - Drink enough water so that you’re hydrated.
-But don’t over do it, you won’t want to have to go mid-race.
+But don’t over do it.

 - Set your alarm!
 Heck set two alarms, you don’t want to be late!